 Since this is a Death Trope, there will be spoilers.
 Read at your own risk.

 open/close all folders

 Anime and Manga

-One Piece pull of a Crowning Moment of Awesome, Heartwarming, and Tearjerker: In the Enies Lobby Arc, Nico Robin tried to give herself up to keep her crewmates from being arrested (and later executed) alongside her.
-But later when they risk their lives just to get within shouting distance of her and ask if she really wants to make a Heroic Sacrifice, she breaks down and asks them to save her.
+One Piece pulls off a Crowning Moment Of Awesome, Heartwarming, and Tearjerker: In the Enies Lobby Arc, Nico Robin tried to give herself up to keep her crewmates from being arrested (and later executed) alongside her.
+But later, when they risk their lives just to get within shouting distance of her and ask if she really wants to go through with her Heroic Sacrifice, she breaks down and begs them to save her.

 This is an interesting example in that Robin didn't admit this immediately.
-While she didn't want to die, she said she'd prefer death over being abandoned again, as despite her fondness of them she believes that the Straw Hats will eventually abandon her like everyone else, because her greatest enemy is the entire world.
-She finally admitted the truth while in tears after the Straw Hats proceeded to declare war on the entire world by shooting and burning the World Government flag, just as proof to show Robin how far they would go for her.
+While she didn't want to die, she said she'd prefer death over being abandoned again, as despite her fondness for them she believes that the Straw Hats will eventually abandon her like everyone else, because she's been a wanted woman her whole life.
+She finally admitted the truth while in tears after the Straw Hats proceeded to declare war on the entire world by shooting and burning the World Government flag, just to prove to Robin how far they would go for her.

 In the Downer Ending of Chrono Crusade, Rosette, who has spent all her remaining life force battling the Big Bad, seems ready to Face Death with Dignity, but just minutes before the time comes, she breaks down and starts crying how she doesn't want to die and lists all the things she still wants to do in her life...
 Well, you've read the "Downer Ending" part above.